ian-cho/data-prep-kit/transforms/universal/rep_removal/README.md

 A sample notebook found [here](rep_removal.ipynb) shows how to run the code with python.

 ### Run in container
-There are docker files available for building a container to run the code with pure [python](Dockerfile.python), or with [ray](Dockerfile.ray).
+There are docker files available for building an image to run the code with pure [python](Dockerfile.python), or with [ray](Dockerfile.ray).

 For details on building and running the image, please refer to the [running images quickstart](../../../doc/quick-start/run-transform-image.md), substituting the name of this transform image and runtime as appropriate.